 Recently, I went to meet my aging aaji.
 She has not been keeping well.
 She is bedridden and can barely stand on her own.
 It hurts to know that I would never see her cooking sabudana khichdi in the kitchen again like old times.
 I doubt she has accepted that though.
 I think she still thinks that she can do that one day.

 When I sat next to her, she started asking me about what’s happening in my life.
 I told her everything was good, and asked her how she was doing.

-“This lady is waiting for her daughter-in-law to cook her jalebis.”
+“This lady is waiting for her daughter-in-law to cook some jalebis.”

 “Who lady?”
 I was confused.

 “This one.
 The one in green saari.”
-She pointed a finger at the television screen playing a series that she was so fond of.
+She pointed a finger at the television screen playing some series that she was so fond of.

-She then went on to narrate the entire story plot that she remembered quite well.
+She then went on to narrate the entire story plot that she remembered rather well.

-While I was lost in my thoughts with my eyes staring at the TV, she told me to stay alert.
+While I was lost in my thoughts with my eyes staring at the TV set, she told me to stay alert.

 “What for?”
 I asked her with amusement.